FunKey-Project/FunKey-OS/README.md

 How to get it
 ===============

-Clone the FunKey OS repository and the required submodules from
+Clone the FunKey OS repository from Github:
-Github:

   $ git clone https://github.com/FunKey-Project/FunKey-OS.git <Funkey directory>